 In addition to his insurance defense practice, Doug has extensive experience in litigating various insurance subrogation matters.
 Doug’s subrogation practice includes the pursuing of property damage claims, fire loss subrogation, health (including both ERISA and non-ERISA) subrogation and workers’ compensation subrogation in Wisconsin and throughout the United States.
 One of Doug’s national clients includes one of the nation’s largest homebuilders, for whom he is able to recover millions annually in contribution and additional insured claims.
 Doug has also lectured extensively before insurance company representatives as well as other professional organizations around the country on various insurance-related issues.

-Doug was named a 2020 Super Lawyer for Civil Litigation: Defense by the Wisconsin Super Lawyers Magazine, an award given only to the top 5% of lawyers in the State.
+Doug was named a 2020 and 2021 Super Lawyer for Civil Litigation: Defense by the Wisconsin Super Lawyers Magazine, an award given only to the top 5% of lawyers in the State.

 Czarnecki, Neil (Murphy, Kellie) v.
 Erie Insurance Exchange, et al., 3:13-cv-00698, No. 80 (W.D.
 Wis., Sept.
 22, 2014) (Represented self-funded ERISA Plan and successfully argued before the United States District Court for the Western District of Wisconsin 100% recovery of over $525,000).